MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-work-with-sql-server-data-using-r.md

 - Create a compute context to enable remote execution of R code.

-- Learn how to enable tracing on the remote compute context.
+- (Optional) Enable tracing on the remote compute context.

-## Create the Database and User
+## Create the database and user

-For this walkthrough, you'll create a new database in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)], and add a SQL login with permissions to write and read data, as well as to run R scripts.
+For this walkthrough, create a new database in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)], and add a SQL login with permissions to write and read data, as well as to run R scripts.

 > [!NOTE]
 > If you are only reading data, the account that runs the R scripts requires only SELECT permissions (**db_datareader** role) on the specified database.
-However, in this tutorial,  you will need DDL admin privileges to prepare the database and to create tables for saving the scoring results.
+However, in this tutorial, you must have DDL admin privileges to prepare the database, and to create tables for saving the scoring results.
 >
-> Additionally, if you are not the database owner, you will need the permission, EXECUTE ANY EXTERNAL SCRIPT,to be able to execute R scripts.
+> Additionally, if you are not the database owner, you will need the permission, EXECUTE ANY EXTERNAL SCRIPT, in order to execute R scripts.

 1. In [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], select the instance where [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)] is enabled, right-click **Databases**, and select **New database**.